Imagine you are an infographic maker god who can take 1,000 words and help people digest that information in only a few seconds.

 With Dipity you can create digital timelines.
 If a timeline-based infographic is what you are after, you can use Dipity to do the job.
 Dipity aims to organize web content by date and time.

-iCharts is a cloud-based visual analytics platform that allows users to create quick and easy visualizations for complex business information, data sets, or extensive research work.
+iCharts is not your everyday infographic maker.
+It is a cloud-based visual analytics platform that allows users to create quick and easy visualizations for complex business information, data sets, or extensive research work.
 You can access and update your data in real time whenever you like since it is cloud native.

 10. Geo Commons